 1. Introduction

-The multifaceted value of pharmaceuticals has been manifested in various ways, including the emergence of new modalities ("new modalities").
-In addition, with the spread of the novel coronavirus infection (COVID-19), health and economics have begun to be discussed as issues closer to home for the public.
+The multifaceted value of pharmaceuticals has been manifested in various ways, including the emergence of new modalities (hereinafter referred to as "new modalities").
+In addition, with the spread of novel coronavirus infection (COVID-19), health and economics have begun to be discussed as issues closer to home for the public.
 Focusing on pharmaceuticals, including vaccines, there has been growing interest in the impact of productivity losses and other issues associated with the spread of COVID-19 infection.
 In recent years, in the framework of Japan's cost-effectiveness evaluation system, it has become possible to evaluate the value of pharmaceuticals not only in terms of efficacy, safety, and treatment cost, but also in terms of the impact on work and the degree of reduced burden on family members and medical personnel, etc. It is extremely important to visualize the impact of these multifaceted factors of pharmaceuticals and to gain public acceptance for the system.
 It is extremely important to visualize the impact of these multifaceted factors and to gain the public's understanding.
 However, there are still some problems in visualizing the impact of these factors, such as the availability of data collection and the development of indices tailored to the Japanese population.

 This paper describes how the cost-effectiveness evaluation system was studied and evaluated in the Health Technology Assessment (HTA) in Japan, and how elements that cannot be captured by the analytical framework and incremental cost-effectiveness ratio (ICER) have been studied and evaluated.
 The study examined how factors that cannot be captured by the analytical framework and incremental cost-effectiveness ratio (ICER) have been considered and evaluated.
 Comparisons were made with the National Institute for Health and Care Excellence (NICE) in the U.K., which evaluates medical technologies using similar analytical methods and has accumulated a large number of case studies.
-We will discuss whether the current cost-effectiveness assessment is sufficient or whether the process needed to properly assess the various values of pharmaceuticals, in particular, needs to be expanded.
+We will discuss whether the current cost-effectiveness assessment is sufficient or whether the process required to properly assess the various values of pharmaceuticals, in particular, needs to be expanded.

-Cost-effectiveness evaluation system in Japan
+2. cost-effectiveness evaluation system in Japan

 In Japan, the cost-effectiveness evaluation system became operational in April 2019.
 The Central Social Insurance Medical Council (Chuikyo) has been discussing the results of the implementation of the system, the results of the study by experts, and opinions from related industries, etc ., until the system was put into operation.
 The current cost-effectiveness evaluation system is in operation as a result of ongoing discussions at the Chuikyo Expert Committee on Cost-Effectiveness Evaluation.